gravitational/teleport/rfd/xxxx-bot-for-cert-renewals.md

 matching the primary certificate.
 It may be possible in the future to have secondary certificates with a shorter TTL than the primary (probably 1/n durations) but this is out of scope for the initial implementation.

-*TODO (Tim):* I think the renewal interval should be some fraction of the total TTL (at most 1/2) rather than 75%.
-For example, given a 4 hour TTL, we should attempt to renew certificates every 1 or 2 hours.
-This allows at least 1 full renewal interval's worth of time in the event that renewals fail.

 #### Preventing Certificate Propagation